nickserv/danamccurdy.com/_posts/2014-07-09-the-girl-inside.md

 How safe it must feel,
 to the wounded girl within,
 to withhold your love
-from the men who love you,
+from those who love you,
 as your father once
 withheld his love from you.